Skip to content

 Category Manager

-Category management, as a function, is defined by CIPS as, “a strategic approach which organizes procurement resources on specific areas of spend” (cips.org)
+Category Management, as a function, is defined by CIPS as, “a strategic approach which organizes procurement resources on specific areas of spend” (cips.org)

-Having the competencies of a category manager present is useful to an organization-looking to optimize the procurement of a specific material or product area.
-Category managers are responsible for taking ‘deeper-dives’ into the analysis of particular market areas, in order to fully leverage procurement-based decisions for organizational growth.
+Having the competencies of a Category Manager present is useful to an organization-looking to optimize the procurement of a specific material or product area.
+Category Managers are responsible for taking ‘deeper-dives’ into the analysis of particular market areas, in order to fully leverage procurement-based decisions for organizational growth.

-A category manager is the closest link there is — in a procurement team — between consumer and an organization’s product selection.
+A Category Manager is the closest link there is — in a procurement team — between consumer and an organization’s product selection.
 They’re responsible for analyzing consumer data, and trends, to ensure that their bottom-line sales will drive top-line revenue at a competitive pace.

-Category managers, quite possibly, have the most creativity-driven objectives in a procurement team.
+Category Managers, quite possibly, have the most creativity-driven objectives in a procurement team.
 “Category managers can come from a variety of backgrounds such as marketing, buying, or insight, and there is not necessarily one ‘typical’ personality that will succeed” (Walander 2016).

 With that being said, competitiveness and analytical-thinking are two personality traits that you certainly won’t lack in a quality category manager.